BestTimesToVisit.com Logo

 When is the absolute best time to visit Europe to balance good weather and fewer crowds?

-For a sweet spot that avoids the peak summer heat and hordes, I always recommend the shoulder seasons: April-May and September-October.
-You'll find pleasant temperatures perfect for exploring cities on foot, and many attractions are significantly less crowded than in July and August.
-Plus, the landscapes are often at their most beautiful during these times.
+For a sweet spot that avoids the peak summer heat and hordes, aim for the shoulder seasons: April to May and September to October.
+You'll find pleasant temperatures perfect for exploring cities on foot, and many popular attractions will have shorter queues.
+Plus, the landscapes are often at their most beautiful, whether it's spring blossoms or autumn foliage.

 How many days do you need in Europe?